12/15/2025

 Title III Requirement | Core5 Alignment |

-Provides effective language instruction educational programs for Emergent Bilinguals | Research-based, Adaptive Blended Learning program personalizes reading instruction in phonological awareness, phonics, structural analysis, fluency, vocabulary, and comprehension. |
+Provides effective language instruction educational programs for multilingual learners | Core5's research-based, Adaptive Blended Learning program personalizes reading instruction in phonological awareness, phonics, structural analysis, fluency, vocabulary, and comprehension. |

-Demonstrates success in increasing English proficiency and academic achievement | Accelerates reading skill development, predicts student year-end performance, and provides data-driven action plans for differentiation. |
+Demonstrates success in increasing English proficiency and academic achievement | Core5 accelerates students' reading skill development, predicts students' year-end performance, and provides data-driven action plans for differentiation. |

-Research- and evidence-based | Backed by peer-reviewed research studies that meet the highest ESSA evidence standards (8 strong, 2 moderate, and 8 promising studies).
-It has been recognized by CASE, NCII, WIDA, LEAP Innovations, and FCRR. |
+Research- and evidence-based | Core5 is backed by peer-reviewed research studies that meet the highest ESSA evidence standards (eight strong, two moderate, and eight promising studies).
+Core5 has been recognized by CASE, NCII, WIDA, LEAP Innovations, and FCRR. |

-Monitors and reports Emergent Bilinguals’ progress in achieving proficiency and academic success | Features Auto Placement, Performance Predictors, and Prescription of Instructional Intensity to track progress and ensure targeted interventions. |
+Monitors and reports on multilingual learners’ progress in achieving proficiency and academic success | Core5 includes Auto Placement, Performance Predictors, and Prescription of Instructional Intensity features to track progress and ensure targeted interventions. |

-Offers regular assessment and progress monitoring | Built-in Assessment Without Testing feature gathers data without interrupting instruction, ensuring continuous monitoring of student performance. |
+Offers regular assessment and progress monitoring | Core5's built-in Assessment Without Testing feature gathers data without interrupting instruction, ensuring continuous monitoring of student performance. |

 Supports data management and reporting | The myLexia® educator website provides detailed, interactive reports at the student, class, school, and district levels, helping educators make data-driven decisions. |